 \textbf{T$+$ }(Train on positives): only the positively labeled training examples are considered to form the connections of nodes between rows.
 This approach seems to reduce the noise that incorrect training data may introduce to the model, when learning embeddings for all training data considered together.

-\textbf{T$\pm$ }(Train positive and negative individually): for inter-row connections, both the positively and negatively labeled training examples are used for connections, but considered separately.
+\textbf{T$\pm$ }(Train positive and negative individually): for inter-row connections, both positively and negatively labeled training examples are used for connections, but considered separately.
 Specifically, we propagate both positive and negative node information throughout the network as different subcomponents.
-The positively labeled training data connects to the top $K_{intra}$ connected test nodes, while the negatively labeled training data connects to the bottom $K_{intra}$ test nodes, which are isolated while ensuring that the node features are $< th_{intra}$.
-This may guide the model to learn even better embeddings, as the negative nodes will be influenced more by their negative neighbor context, while positive nodes will be influenced more by their positive neighbor context during the GNN message passing stage.
-This helps to more clearly distinguish the embeddings between positive and negative test nodes during inference as the overlap between local contexts of positive and negative nodes will be minimized.
+Positively labeled training data connects to the top $K_{intra}$ connected test nodes, while negatively labeled training data connects to the bottom $K_{intra}$ test nodes, which are isolated while ensuring that node features are less than $th_{intra}$.
+This may guide the model to learn better embeddings, as negative nodes will be influenced more by their negative neighbor context, while positive nodes will be influenced more by their positive neighbor context during the GNN message passing stage.
+This helps better distinguish embeddings between positive and negative test nodes during inference as overlap between local contexts of positive and negative nodes will be minimized.